pnlbwh/TBSS/TUTORIAL.md

 If you have a good number of cases to process, and you would like to know how far the pipeline has progressed, do the following:

-    lib/tbss_all --status
+    lib/tbss_all --status --outDir ~/userTemplateOutput/

-The `--status` command uses information from `lib/confing.ini` to collect information about the ongoing TBSS study.
+The `--status` command uses information from `outDir/log/config.ini` to collect information about the ongoing TBSS study.
 It will print a dashboard like below:

     Output directory:               ~/my_output_directory
     Number of cases to process:     228